Connecticut Wage Garnishment Laws

 The lesser of twenty-five percent or the amount above the forty-times floor.

 Disposable earnings are not gross pay and they are not take-home pay in the casual sense.
-Connecticut defines disposable earnings as what remains after legally required deductions: federal income and employment taxes, normal retirement contributions, union dues and initiation fees, group life insurance premiums, health insurance premiums, and federal tax levies.
+Conn.
+Gen. Stat.
+52-350a(4) defines them as what remains after deducting amounts required to be withheld for federal income and employment taxes, normal retirement contributions, union dues and initiation fees, group life insurance premiums, health insurance premiums, and federal tax levies.
 Voluntary deductions a worker chooses do not reduce disposable earnings, so the calculation cannot be gamed by loading up elective withholdings.
-Getting this number right is the first step in any honest garnishment estimate.

 The forty-times floor in dollars

 This is where Connecticut pulls away from the federal rule.
-Connecticut uses a forty-times multiplier against the state minimum wage, and the state minimum wage is high.
-As of January first, two thousand twenty-six it stands at sixteen dollars and ninety-four cents an hour.
-Forty times that figure is six hundred seventy-seven dollars and sixty cents per week.
+Connecticut uses a forty-times multiplier and, in practice, always applies it to the state rate, because the state rate is always the higher of the two.
+As of January first, two thousand twenty-six the Connecticut minimum fair wage stands at $16.94 an hour, a rate published by the Connecticut Department of Labor.
+Forty times that figure is $677.60 per week.
 That sum is protected outright.
 A private creditor reaches only the disposable earnings above it, and even then never more than the twenty-five percent ceiling.
-A worker whose weekly disposable earnings come in at or below six hundred seventy-seven dollars and sixty cents has nothing taken on an ordinary wage execution, because the amount above the floor is zero, and zero is the lesser figure.
+A worker whose weekly disposable earnings come in at or below $677.60 has nothing taken on an ordinary wage execution, because the amount above the floor is zero, and zero is the lesser figure.

 Connecticut’s 40x Floor vs the Federal Rule